amiralimollaei/pixi-bot/README.md

 - zstandard>=0.25.0
 - pillow>=12.0.0 (optional, for image caching)
 - ffmpegio>=0.11.1 (optional, for audio caching)
-- UV (optional, for setting up requirements automatically)
+- UV (optional, for setting up the requirements automatically in a venv)

 ## Getting Started